dongh-1106/WISTE/README.md

 ### PME

-To use PME module, run:
+To use PME module, please run:
 ```
 python ./pme.py
 ```